jfaural/github_course/concepts_dictionary.md

 3. Local repository: where you save your snapshots.
 The `.git` is your local repository, it is a hidden folder.
 If you delete the file, you delete your local repository.
 You can use `ls -la` to visualize your `.git` folder.
 It is also in my computer - locally.
 P.s: you can do `git status `to check the location of the files.

 4. Remote repository: github.
 We have to create a link between the git repository and github.
+This most likely a clour-like kind of repository.
+In this case it is represented by GitHub.

 `README.txt`: detailed description of your project and tool usage (if it is the case)